l1g4v/l1g4v.github.io/_posts/2001-01-01-esp32-diy-relay.md

 layout: portfolio
 title: ESP32 DIY Relay PCB
 categories: [PCB]
-excerpt: This is a relay PCB based on ESP32 manufactured in DIY way.
+excerpt: This is a relay PCB based on ESP32 designed in KiCad and manufactured in DIY way using laser, ferric chloride etching and liquid tin for oxidation prevention.
 is_work: true
 ---